What Should Vaginal Opening Look Like? | Clear, Real, Facts

 • “It should be perfectly symmetrical”: Asymmetry is completely normal; no two sides look identical.

-• “It must be tight all the time”: Elasticity changes throughout life stages; tightness varies naturally.
+• “It must be tight all the time”: Elasticity changes throughout life stages; tightness varies naturally and is not the same as health.

-• “Color must always be pale pink”: Shades differ based on ethnicity and blood flow—darker pigmentation is normal for many.
+• “Color must always be pale pink”: Shades differ based on pigmentation, hormones, and blood flow—darker pigmentation is normal for many.

-• “Stretching means damage”: The vagina is designed to stretch safely during sex and childbirth without harm.
+• “Stretching means damage”: The vagina is designed to stretch during sex and childbirth.
+Stretching alone does not automatically mean injury or permanent damage.

 Dispelling these myths helps reduce unnecessary anxiety about personal bodies.